<<Previous | ToC | Next >>

 Let's say you want to send your little sister to the grocery store to buy a jug of milk and a box of corn flakes and some fruit.
 It's three blocks away, so first you start out by reminding her that when she gets to a street corner, she must be very careful.
 If there's a traffic light with a pedestrian button, push the button first, then (even if there's no button) wait for the green light.
 When it turns green -- or if there is no light -- wait at the curb and look both ways.
 If there is a car coming, wait until it stops or is past, then start over looking both ways.
 After there are no cars, cross between the white lines.
 Do this at every street corner.
 When we tell the computer to do something the same for different circumstances, we call it a "subroutine" or "method."
-We will learn about subroutines later this week.
+We saw subroutines in Breakfast and in Chomp, and we'll do them again in Java later this week.

 Then you tell her that she is to walk one block to the next corner, and do the street corner thing, three times, three blocks.
 When we tell the computer to do something three times or a thousand times, or as many times as necessary, we call it a "loop" even though -- and we certainly hope most of the time -- that your sister isn't walking around in circles, but making progress toward the store, and then progress back again.
 We will study loops in a couple days, and we will pay special attention to making sure progress happens.

 And that's all there is!
 Everything the computer does is some combination of those six primitive operations, and every programming language has a way to say each of those six things, it's just spelled differently in the different languages.
-When you programmed the Chomp game at the first, you used four of those six ideas.
+You used all six of those six ideas in Breakfast, and when you programmed the Chomp game, you used the same six ideas.
 If you grow up to be a computer professional, you will probably learn several languages, but it's easy once you understand it's just different ways to spell these six things.
 Some languages have whole libraries of things the computer already knows how to do that you can borrow from, while in other languages you have to write everything yourself.
 Some languages make it easier or harder to make mistakes, but mistakes are possible in all programming languages, and we all make them all the time, and most of the time you will spend trying to figure out what you said wrong, so try to use languages that make that common task easier.
 Java is one of the better languages for that.